nathmo/TIPc7x_TVBox_Armbian/README.md

 * a suitable power supply for the TIPc7x
 * the file in this repo

+## Acknolegments
+Thanks to Luigi Petrucci for the hints that saved me hours of pain.
+Thanks to the stranger online who provided bit and part of information to compile linux for the beast.

 ## Steps

 1) Download the required Files and extract them